Jboghaert/proj-goto-1/packages/my_package/README.md

-# Guideline for testmodule 1.0 of project Goto-1 (AMOD 2019)
+# Guideline for project GOTO-1 (AMOD 2019)
 Author: J. Boghaert

-Tutor: M. Hosner, G. Zardini
+Tutors: M. Hosner, G. Zardini

 Group: Global Localization (GOTO-1)

-Class: Autonomous Mobility on Demand (Duckietown) 2019
+Class: Autonomous Mobility on Demand (Duckietown) 2019 - ETH Zürich

 ## Implementation
 The scripts within proj-goto-1 are written for the 2019 Duckietown class at ETH Zürich.
 It should be implemented in the existing framework of **indefinite navigation**.
 For the requirements, see section 'Important'.
 The entire project is based on a ROS-template providing a boilerplate repository for developing ROS-based software in Duckietown.